Tomato: Italy

 The San Marzano is a well-known plum tomato highly prized for making pizza.

 In 1548, the house steward of Cosimo de' Medici, the grand duke of Tuscany, wrote to the Medici private secretary informing him that the basket of tomatoes sent from the grand duke's Florentine estate at Torre del Gallo "had arrived safely".
-Tomatoes were grown mainly as ornamentals early on after their arrival in Italy.
+Tomatoes were grown mainly as ornamentals early on after they arrived in Italy.
 For example, the Florentine aristocrat Giovanvettorio Soderini wrote how they "were to be sought only for their beauty", and were grown only in gardens or flower beds.
 The tomato's ability to mutate and create new and different varieties helped contribute to its success and spread throughout Italy.
 However, in areas where the climate supported growing tomatoes, their habit of growing close to the ground suggested low status.
 They were not adopted as a staple of the peasant population because they were not as filling as other crops.
 Additionally, both toxic and inedible varieties discouraged many people from attempting to consume or prepare any other varieties.
-In certain areas of Italy, such as Florence, the fruit was used solely as a tabletop decoration, until it was incorporated into the local cuisine in the late 17th or early 18th century.
+In certain areas of Italy, such as Florence, the fruit was used solely as a tabletop decoration until it was incorporated into the local cuisine in the late 17th or early 18th century.
 The earliest discovered cookbook with tomato recipes was published in Naples in 1692, though the author had apparently obtained these recipes from Spanish sources.

 Varieties were developed over the following centuries for drying, for sauce, for pizzas, and for long-term storage.
 These varieties are usually known for their place of origin as much as by a variety name.
-For example, there is the Pomodorino del Piennolo del Vesuvio, the "hanging tomato of Vesuvius", and the well known and highly prized San Marzano tomato grown in that region, with a European protected designation of origin certification.
+For example, there is the Pomodorino del Piennolo del Vesuvio, the "hanging tomato of Vesuvius", and the well-known and highly prized San Marzano tomato grown in that region, with a European protected designation of origin certification.